DFOS CLI

 The CLI can download and store any chain from any relay, without owning the private keys:

-dfos identity fetch did:dfos:xxx --relay prod --name carol
+dfos identity fetch did:dfos:xxx --peer prod --name carol

 Content Create